leezx/RToolbox/README.md

 - R CMD Rd2pdf Toolsets
 - `mv Toolsets.pdf Toolsets`

+beauty
+- make function name shorter (. is better than _)
+- make the description shorter
+- word wrap for the example code

 # summary the functions
 - move the newly functions to formal R file
 - check the function and revise it oftenly